davekinkead/LAWS4111/Jurisprudence of FA Hayek.md

 - Provides order but leaves individual elements scope to pursue their own ends
 - Knowledge is dispersed among the elements

+All social theory begins with the identification of order, a result of the actions of men but not as a result of human design.
 Hayek thought that positivism conflated all legal and social order as taxis, the product of intentional design.
 The common law however, exhibited much different, spontaneous characteristics.

 To these two types of orders, Hayek posited two types of rules.